 Like that big exam!

-Improved cognition effected by nootropics may also be beneficial for those performing their daily work.
+Improved mental performance effected by nootropics may also be beneficial for those performing their daily work.
 Business people will often use them for presentations, public speaking, and staying at task on the job.
 Others find them useful for just staying focused at critical times during their daily routine.

-Many natural nootropics have shown cognitive benefits.
+Many natural nootropics have shown performance benefits.
 Here are just a few:

 2. Stimulate Creativity